data301-2020-winter2/course-project-group_1009/data/raw/README.md

-Raw data for the project can be found here.
+## Raw Data README.md ##
-Original link to the dataset: https://www.kaggle.com/uciml/mushroom-classification
+- *The raw data used in the project can be found in this directory, or alternativley [here](https://www.kaggle.com/uciml/mushroom-classification).*